Jordyn Sheerin: Senior football return

 Sheernin's form with Musselburgh caught the attention of Scottish Championship side Livingston, who signed him on a two-year deal, making him one of the first summer signings.
 He went on to score three league goals in the 2015–16 season, but often found himself on the right-wing.
 On 2 June 2016, Sheerin signed for Scottish League Two side Berwick Rangers on a one-year deal, however, he left the club in February 2017, having scored seven goals in 26 appearances.

 Junior return and Cowdenbeath

 After leaving Berwick, Sheerin subsequently signed for SJFA East Superleague club Kelty Hearts on 8 February 2017.
 Sheerin was loaned out to Cowdenbeath the following season and signed on a permanent basis after a successful loan spell.

 Craigroyston

 In August 2019, Sheerin and Cowdenbeath agreed to cancel his contract so he could take up the manager reigns at Craigroyston.
 He left the club on 6 February 2020.

 Gala Fairydean Rovers

 On 9 October 2020, Sheerin was appointed as assistant manager by Gala Fairydean Rovers for the 2020-21 Lowland League season.

+Personal life

+In January 2024, Sheerin, along with Don Webley, was charged over an alleged attack on a taxi driver in West Lothian.
+Following an appearance at Livingston Sheriff Court on 29 January, both men were released on bail while the case was submitted for further examination by prosecutors.